marko-londo/IBM-ESPN-Case-Study/README.md

     - **Natural Language Generation (NLG)**: Watson leverages NLG techniques to generate human-like text and responses based on the input and context it receives.

-    - **Entity Recognition and Extraction**: IBM Watson employs entity recognition and extraction capabilities to identify and extract  names, locations and organizations from text, allowing for better analysis and understanding.
+    - **Entity Recognition and Extraction and Named Entity Recognition (NER)**: IBM Watson employs entity recognition and extraction capabilities to identify and extract  names, locations and organizations from text, allowing for better analysis and understanding, then employs NER to classify them.

-    - **Named Entity Recognition (NER)**: NER is a technology used by Watson to identify and classify named entities, such as names of people, organizations, locations, and more, within text.

     - **Knowledge Graphs**: IBM Watson employs knowledge graphs, which are structured representations of information and relationships, to enhance its understanding and contextual interpretation of text.